laravel-enso/cnp-validator/README.md

 ### Note

-If your application has multiple languages don't forget to add the translations in resources/lang/**/validation.php unde the `cnp` key.
+Don't forget to add the translation for the validator error message in resources/lang/**/validation.php under the `cnp` key.

 ### Contributions

-are welcome
+...are welcome